 Leaders of the Faith Community: 21st CCLC will continue to ask churches and their pastors, not only to serve on the Advisory Council, but also to provide resources such as food, supplies and transportation.
 21st CCLC will acknowledge their assistance at every opportunity and keep them apprised of program accomplishments.
 Additionally, churches will be asked to host 21st CCLC family engagement events.
-The community is overall a religious community and many parents sometimes feel more comfortable with going to events at their church rather than a school;

-especially if they personally had a bad experience when they were in school themselves:
+The community is overall a religious community and many parents sometimes feel more comfortable going to events at their church rather than a school.
+This is especially true if they had a bad experience when they were in school.